ejinian/movie-theater-multi-backend/README.md

 - php artisan serve --port 8001

 - Navigate to localhost:8000 for a calendar allowing you to read dates on the Django side
-- Navigate to localhost:8001/top-theater/any_date allowing you to read dates on the Laravel side
+- Navigate to localhost:8001/top-theater/any_date allowing you to read dates on the Laravel side (format: YYYY-MM-DD)

 - How to add records manually:
 - Navigate to localhost:8000/admin, make sure to create a super user before this step

-### Schema
+### Schema and Design
 Movie -> Represents a Movie object, title and genre \
 Theater -> Represets a Theater object, name and location \
 Sales -> Represents a mapping table between Movie and Theater